FLYING taildraggers 1950-2003

 I sold the Skyranger in Maine and went to Holland to buy a small sloop, which I eventually sailed back to the USA alone, detailed in DresellySail.blogspot.com

 Flying then was a lot cheaper then than now, even allowing for inflation.
 I figured it cost me about dollar an hour.
-Five gallons/hour at 16 cents/gallon.
-20 cents/hour for oil changes.
-10 cents/hour for miscellaneous.
+Five gallons an hour at 16 cents/gallon.
+Ten cents an hour for oil changes.
+10 cents an hour for miscellaneous.
 Zero for overhauls because I never had any done.
 Zero for insurance: I had none.
-Zero for depreciation, since I sold my $800 (tax free) plane for $900 minus a 10% commission.
+Zero for depreciation, since I sold my $800 (tax free) plane for $900 minus a 10% commission: a $10 profit. residents, especially the poor, that we consider it the norm.

 Thursday, April 15, 2010